MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 With this record in place, HTTPS-RR-aware clients will use the same server pool for aliased.example and www.aliased.example.
-(They will also upgrade to HTTPS on aliased.example.)
+(They will also upgrade "http://aliased.example/..." to "https".)
 Non-HTTPS-RR-aware clients will just ignore the new record.

 Similar to CNAME, HTTPS RRs have no impact on the origin name.
 When connecting, clients will continue to treat the authoritative